AshleyTorray/auidospliter.io/README.md

-# 🎉 DEMO Audio spliter app
+# 🎉 Audio spliter app

 This project is needed for spliting the audio files and removing the noises.
 Also, This app is made by using the FFMpeg PHP pacakge and Excel libraries.
 This app implements the funcitons as follow:
 1. access excel log data from iiko.com server